 What are some side effects to the COVID-19 vaccine?

-To learn more about possible side effects, please to the CDC's Facts about COVID-19 Vaccines.
+To learn more about possible side effects, please review Facts about COVID-19 Vaccines.

-Will I still need to wear a mask after I get my COVID-19 vaccine?
+Must I still wear a mask after I get my COVID-19 vaccine?

 Who should not get the COVID-19 vaccine?